 Gossip may include the spreading of personal facts or rumors.
 Our God is a God of truth.
 Lies cannot hurt Him but it can hurt His people.
-The lies of the devil deceived one third of the heavenly angels.
-And lies caused our happy world to fall into sin and led many to eternal death (Revelation 12:4, 7–9).
+The lies of the devil deceived one third of the heavenly angels (Revelation 12:3,4).
+And lies caused our happy world to fall into sin and led many to eternal death (Genesis 3:1-6).
 For this reason, the Lord abhors lies because it cause people to lose their way and get enslaved by the destroyer.
 And it also defame honor and break friendships (Proverbs 11:9; 17:9; 18:8; 26:22).

 The Ninth Commandment